 Nelson doesn’t waste much time throwing readers directly into the chaos that will ensue.
 There’s a brief introduction describing the history of germ/bio warfare, including how it predates the modern era.
 Then we quickly meet Officer Urbanski in Chicago getting coffee on his day off.
 It’s a short scene, but clearly functions to introduce us to the person who will play the role of hero.
 From there, we run through a number of vignettes with characters as they go about their daily business before being extraordinarily transformed into beings with superpowers.

 Dominion proceeds with an apocalyptic tone as the sudden explosion (both figurative and literal) of destructive super-humans cripples and terrorizes Chicago.
 Urbanski plays the Mel Gibson/Bruce Willis “regular guy/police action hero role”, jumping into the fire on his day off, giving a “man up” speech to his police chief, and loading up on firearms to confront the super menace.
 This is all played fairly straightforward by Nelson and artist Tim Hamilton.
 Nelson utilizes everyday dialogue to keep the story grounded, while Hamilton injects some dynamic splash pages to allow for the sense of apocalyptic craziness.

 Classifying Dominion is where things become tricky.
 Though we are told the microbe is alien, the tone of Dominion is clearly not Sci-Fi or Fantasy.
-Though these individuals are granted super-powers, they are not glamorized in a way that makes the story seem like a superhero story (in fact, most of the infected and powered people are unappealing).
-Still, it’s even too expansive to be horror, one of BOOM!’s most successful genres.
-As mentioned previous, this does tend to feel like a big action movie with a Sci-Fi twist, something like Armageddon meets The Hidden.
+Though these individuals are granted superpowers, they’re not glamorized in a way that makes the story seem like a superhero story.
+(In fact, most of the infected and powered people are unappealing.)
+Still, it’s too expansive to be horror, one of BOOM!’s most successful genres.
+As mentioned previously, it tends to feel like a big action movie with a Sci-Fi twist, something like Armageddon meets The Hidden.